 TD 526 (GEN/16) - LS from ISO/IEC JTC1/WG7 to related liaison organizations on Sensor Network Management [ISO/IEC JTC 1/WG 7]

 This LS inform us that ISO/IEC JTC 1/WG 7 is going to do gap analysis especially transparent sensor network management architecture.
-Q25/16 concluded that this work is very closely related with ITU-T H.641 which was already publisehd.
-It was agreed to sent reply LS with the attached H.641 for thier gap anaysis.
+Q25/16 concluded that this work is very closely related to ITU-T H.641 which was already published.
+It was agreed to send a reply LS with the attached H.641 for thier gap anaysis.

 TD 527 (GEN/16) - Reply LS from ISO/IEC JTC1/WG7 on Sensor Network Management (COM16 LS 282) [ISO/IEC JTC 1/WG 7]

 This LS informed us that ISO/IEC JTC1/WG7 is developing International Standards for sensor network reference architecture and request to refer their works in F.OpenUSN.
-Q25/16 concluded that F.OpenUSN is not directly related with their works for now.
+Q25/16 concluded that F.OpenUSN is not directly related to their works for now.
 No action was taken.

 TD 528 (GEN/16) - LS from ISO/IEC JTC1/WG7 on Sensor Network Reference Architecture (SNRA) - Part 5: Interface definitions [ISO/IEC JTC 1/WG 7]